kjambunathan/org-mode-ox-odt/README.md

 ## Installation

-Add `https://kjambunathan.github.io/elpa/` to `pacakage-archives`.
+Add `https://kjambunathan.github.io/elpa/` to `package-archives`.
 Once that is done, you can install the exporter`M-x list-packages`.

 ```
 (custom-set-variables